 To start the process, contact Misty Barth, Artisan Selection Committee Chairperson, or Carol Hardy, Guild Administrator.

 Upon receipt of your request for an application, you will be entered into our computer and be sent an application form and a cover letter giving complete information and the schedule of the next evaluation.
 Alternatively, you may download the documents from the Downloads menu on this website.
 The applicant pays an application fee of $50 when sending in the forms and items to be evaluated by the Artisan Selection Committee.

-The Artisan Selection Committee meets to evaluate submissions once each year in the spring.
+The Artisan Selection Committee meets to evaluate submissions once each year in September, prior to the Guild Show.
 The successful applicants’ names are then presented to the Board of Trustees for final approval.
 The successful applicant then receives an Artisan Certificate personalized with the name, date and category in which Artisan Membership was attained.

 Field evaluations are available for those who wish to submit very large structures or landscapes.
 They will be conducted only at the Guild Show in September.
 Applicants wishing to have their work evaluated at the show must contact the chairperson prior to the committee’s spring meeting.

 It is strongly urged that Artisan Certificates be displayed if Artisans take part in miniature shows.
 They have earned this special distinction, and the honor may be displayed, but only as long as they remain Artisan Members of IGMA.

 Some of the applicants, unfortunately, do not earn the required points to become an Artisan Member.
 In each case, a letter is sent to the applicant clearly stating why the submission was not successful and offering suggestions for improvement.
 It is hoped that those comments are received as constructive.